jkempf42/kube-volttron/gateway-node/README.md

 You need to have a Volttron Central microservice deployed somewhere in your cluster network before deploying any gateways, because the gateways use hostname base service discovery look for the Volttron Central hostname (`vcentral` in by default) to connect up with Volttron Central.
 If you don't have a cloud or on-prem remote Volttron Central deployed you can deploy a test vcentral microservice in the standalone gateway cluster as follows.

+Before deploying the service, you should edit `vcentral-service.yml` and replace the IP address that is the array value of `spec.externalIPs`, with the IP address of the interface on your host machine having the smallest number in the last byte (after the last .).
-First, deploy the `Service` with:
+By default this address is set to `192.168.0.118`.
+Then, deploy the `Service` with:

 	kubectl apply -f vcentral-service.yml